Maiq-The-Dude/H3VR.PBnJamming/README.md

 A WIP firearm malfunction mod inspired by [Meatyceiver 2](https://github.com/potatoes1286/H3VR.Meatyceiver2).
 This mod builds onto Meatyceiver's core idea and adds modular firearm tags used to determine failure rates at a granular level.

 ## Features
-- A supported firearm's failure rate is determined by the combination of the following firearm tags:
+- A supported firearm's malfunction rate is determined by the combination of the following firearm tags:
   - Firearm ItemID
   - Action
   - Era